BEHAVIOR & DISCIPLINE POLICY

 There will be a Lost & Found table or box at most camps.
 Please check it every day for lost items.
 Items will only be kept on hand for approximately 2 weeks, after which time they will be donated or discarded.

-If you child has an allergy action plan, please let Rec & Ed know at least 2 weeks in advance of your child's participation in the camp.
-Call 734.994.2300 x53235 with your child's information.
+If your child has an allergy action plan, please let Rec & Ed know at least 2 weeks in advance of your child's participation in the camp.
+Email email@example.com with your child's information.
 Camps follow the district policy governing use of Epi pens for allergic reactions.
-It is the parent's responsibility to communicate any special concerns to the Camp Director and to provide any necessary training to camp staff.
+It is the parent's responsibility to communicate any special concerns to the Camp Supervisor and to provide any necessary training to camp staff.

-If your child must take a medication during camp, the Ann Arbor Public Schools medication policy requires written authorization to be on file at the camp in order for camp staff to administer all prescribed and over-the-counter medication.
+If your child must take medication during camp, the Ann Arbor Public Schools medication policy requires written authorization to be on file at the camp in order for camp staff to administer all prescribed and over-the-counter medication.
 The authorization form must be signed by both a physician and a parent/guardian.
-All medications must be in its original container and clearly labeled.
-If any of these conditions are not met staff will be unable to administer medication.
+All medication must be in its original container and clearly labeled.
+If any of these conditions are not met, staff will be unable to administer the medication.